Follow point-of-sale procedures for age-restricted products in a retail environment

 • Failing to complete required records for refused sales, meaning the business cannot demonstrate due diligence if challenged by authorities.

-• Misconception: Health and safety is only the manager's responsibility.
-Correction: All retail staff have a duty to follow safety procedures, report hazards, and ensure their actions do not put others at risk.
-Ignoring this can lead to accidents and legal penalties.
+• Misconception: Health and safety is the employer's responsibility only.
+Correction: Employees have a duty to follow procedures, report hazards, and use equipment correctly to ensure their own and others' safety.

 Frequently Asked Questions